 In 2022, videos accounted for 82% of all online traffic, with people watching an average of 16 hours of video online per week.
 Increasingly, more videos are added online than ever before.
 So then, if traditional video storage is insufficient, what can help to store and organize videos?

 What is Digital Asset Management for Video?

 Digital Asset Management (DAM) systems can help store, organize, manage, track, find, and deliver your video content.
+This includes the capabilities to store and manage a wide range of video formats and also design and working files in the pre-production process.
 It enables you to manage the entire life cycle of your videos from their creation to their distribution and archival.

 Sales and marketing teams typically require various types of digital content, such as product photographs, logos, marketing collaterals and PDF guidelines that go beyond just video assets.
-Compared to Video Asset Management (VAM) systems that work solely with video or Media Asset Management (MAM) that deals with media assets, DAMs work better with text-based files.
+Compared to Video Asset Management (VAM) systems that work solely with video or Media Asset Management (MAM) that deals with media assets, DAMs work well with a variety of digital assets, including text-based files.